ismasan/jbundle/README.md

         jbundle s
         open test/index.html

-At the moment only Qunit is supported in the generator but others (like Jasmine) would be easy to add.
+At the moment only Qunit (default) and Jasmine are supported in the generator but others would be easy to add.

+To generate jasmine test stubs, run the command with `-t jasmine`

-If you don't need the test stubs run the command with --no-tests
+If you don't need the test stubs run the command with `--no-tests`

 ## TODO